 Develop procedures tailored for employees with disabilities or special needs.
 The muster point must be accessible for all, including those with mobility, hearing, or developmental impairments.
 Provide alternative evacuation methods for those unable to use standard routes, and train staff to assist individuals during evacuations.
 In addition, it is crucial to ensure accessibility to routes for vehicular evacuation.

 Select an assembly point away from secondary risks like dumpsters, gas mains, or busy roads.
 Keep it clear of potential dangers like falling debris or high unsupported walls.
 Maintain communication by ensuring radio and cell phone access at the assembly point, and display maps of the best evacuation routes.
 Regularly conduct training and drills to keep everyone informed and prepared, ensuring a safer evacuation process for all.
+To further enhance safety, consider establishing an underground bunker as an alternate assembly point, but weigh the underground bunker pros and cons carefully.
+While it may provide protection from certain hazards, it also presents its own risks and challenges, such as limited ventilation and potential for structural collapse.
+It’s important to thoroughly assess the potential benefits and drawbacks before designating an underground bunker as an assembly point.

 Emergency Services Access Requirements